saleor/dummy-payment-app/README.md

 The Dummy Payment App supports the following webhooks to enable payment flows:

-It implements webhooks to process payments initiated from your storefront:
+The app implements webhooks to process payments initiated from your storefront:

 - `PAYMENT_GATEWAY_INITIALIZE_SESSION`
 - `TRANSACTION_INITIALIZE_SESSION`